pantozac/Chruch-Of-Gainz/README.txt

     - Develop into mobile app

+Update 0.0.1-1
+    Added functionality to change between phases of the program

+    Need to implement exception handling for invalid inputs

+    Need to develop functionality to save data between sessions so you don't need to re-enter your maxes every time you launch.

 Release 0.0.1
     Limited functionality backend model.
 If you run model.py in your terminal, it will ask for your max weights in the major lifts, and calculate based on phase I of the program.